mathnet/mathnet-numerics/docs/content/Build.md

     In theory there is also a `Publish` target to do this in one step, unfortunately publishing to the NuGet gallery is quite unreliable.

-*   Create new Codeplex and GitHub release, attach Zip files (to be automated)
+*   Create new GitHub release, attach Zip files (to be automated)
 *   Copy artifacts to [release archive](http://1drv.ms/1lMtdNi) (to be automated)
 *   Consider a tweet via [@MathDotNet](https://twitter.com/MathDotNet)
 *   Consider a post to the [Google+ site](https://plus.google.com/112484567926928665204)